Supervised Learning and Large Language Model Benchmarks on Mental Health Datasets: Cognitive Distortions and Suicidal Risks in Chinese Social Media: Introduction

-Large language models, characterized by their expansive parameters and the depth of their training datasets, stand as vanguards in the realm of computational linguistics~\cite{zhao2023survey}.
-Their prowess lies in their ability to comprehend and emulate human-like text nuances.
-Despite their promising potential, several studies have sought to validate their practical implications.
+Large language models, characterized by their large parameter and training datasets, stand as the state-of-the-art in the framework of computational linguistics~\cite{zhao2023survey, thirunavukarasu2023large}.
+Their potential lies in their ability to comprehend and emulate human-like text nuances.
+Despite their promising potential, several studies have attempted to validate their practical performance.
 For instance, Xu et al.~\cite{xu2023leveraging} examined four public datasets related to online social media sentiment detection.
-However, their study focused solely on English data, and the classification granularity was relatively broad.
+However, their study focused only on English data, and the classification task was relatively broad.
 To date, there is a notable gap in research concerning the Chinese context, particularly in the area of fine-grained emotion recognition, which is often of greater significance.
-The lack of comprehensive evaluations and practical tests has inadvertently led to a cautious approach, especially in sectors demanding high reliability, like medicine and healthcare~\cite{thirunavukarasu2023large}.
-Motivated by these challenges and opportunities, our research embarks on a nuanced exploration of two psychology-related tasks using data from Chinese social media platforms.
-We offer the following contributions: \begin{itemize} \item To our best knowledge, our research presents the first time a detailed comparison between supervised learning methodologies and large language models using datasets from Chinese social media, with a specific focus on psychological tasks.
-These tasks are not just academic exercises; they have real-world implications, potentially shaping strategies for suicide prevention and interventions for cognitive distortions. \item We move beyond the foundational aspects and critically assess the performance of large language models, paying particular attention to the role of prompt.
-This endeavor aims to shed light on the optimal strategies for employing these models in specific contexts, offering a roadmap for future researchers. \item Lastly, our study pioneers the exploration of fine-tuning capabilities of GPT-3.5, leveraging real-world data.
-This endeavor seeks to determine the adaptability and specialized performance enhancements possible with the model, a facet largely uncharted in current literature. \end{itemize}
+For instance, the nuanced understanding of a wide spectrum of emotions can facilitate the early identification of mental health issues, allowing for timely and accurate mental health interventions.
+Such capabilities further highlight the importance of fine-grained emotion recognition in psychological assessments and therapy.
+Due to the lack of comprehensive evaluation and real-world testing, there are concerns about their use, especially in areas where high reliability is required, such as medical and healthcare~\cite{thirunavukarasu2023large}.